Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 We have also continued to roll out quarterly audits with our strategic suppliers where the management of environmental and social issues is addressed as an agenda item for discussion.
 This now forms part of a more detailed annual audit of major suppliers.

-We will be introducing a supply chain management CRM system where we will be able to flag suppliers that should have a modern slavery policy and/or publish an annual transparency statement and will be carrying out audits to check their policies are in place, robust, and fully implemented.
+In the coming financial year, we will be introducing a new supply chain management CRM system where we will be able to flag suppliers that should have a modern slavery policy and/or publish an annual transparency statement and will be carrying out audits to check their policies are in place, robust, and fully implemented.
 We will also be exploring ways to boost awareness within our supply chain and monitor engagement.

 Effectiveness in ensuring that slavery is not taking place